christabelogwa/NIGERIAN-RETAIL-POWERBI-DASHBOARD/README.md

 This project builds one Power BI workbook that lets management move from a high-level number down to the exact store, product, customer, or vendor behind it, without opening either source system.

-**Business questions answered:**
+## ❓ Business Questions

+*Sales*
-- Which stores and categories drive revenue, and where is margin strongest?
+- Which stores generate the most revenue, and where is margin strongest?
+- Which products/categories drive sales?
+- Where are returns concentrated?

+*Inventory*
-- Where is stock tied up, and which products are at risk of going stale?
+- Which products are overstocked?
+- Which products have negative stock?
+- Which products have dead-stock risk?

+*Accounts Receivable*
+- Which customers owe the most?
-- How much is owed to the business, and how fast is it being collected?
+- How much is outstanding in total?
-- How much does the business owe, and what's coming due?
+- What does the aging profile look like?

+*Accounts Payable*
+- Which vendors have the largest outstanding balances?
+- What is the payment trend over time?
+- Where are payment obligations concentrated?

 ---